 Let’s break this down and define thetwo terms. according to the Merriam-Webster Dictionary, these are what the terms mean:

 Water-Resistant: “designed to not beeasilyharmed or affected by water or to not allow water to pass througheasily.”

-As you can see, water-resistant textiles are not ideal for use in marine fabrics; you want your boat to be protected from the water completely.
+As you can see, water resistant textiles are not ideal for use in marine fabrics; you want your boat to be protected from the water completely.
 If you’re thinking about boat enclosures or material for your boat’s seats, upholstery, and other onboard furniture, then you want to use awaterproof marine vinyl fabric.
 Why?
 Because using textiles that are impervious to water protects your boat’s fabrics from mold and mildew and other water damage.
 Thus, your boat will look good longer, and you won’t have to worry about replacing your fabrics so quickly.
 Your passengers will appreciate the dry seats and the protection they have.
 If you’re wondering which waterproof fabric to go with, here are a couple of good options:

 Vinyl and Polyester Composite: The composite fabric stays tight on the frame.Herculite Inc. offers this composite fabric in two choices:Rivieraand Regatta.
 Herculite’s vinyl and polyester composites are UV ray resistant, mildew- and fire resistant.

 Keep in mind, the type of textile you use for your boat’s upholstery and other onboard fabrics should be designed to last and withstand the elements.
 When you choose your marine fabric, also consider what type of water you sail on: Fresh or Salt.
 This can help you choose the right material for your boat.
 Not all marine fabrics are created equally and doing your research can help you save in the long run on replacement and repair costs of textiles that don’t stand up to the rigors of use.